sophAi/arch_2013/stories/cv_pdf.rst

 The TCOM [`1`_, `2`_, `4`_, `5`_] is an MPICH version of vector autocorrelation calculation.
 Later, I wrote CL-VAF with GPGPU implemented.

-I also use matlab and python for light-weight computation and figure organization.

 ___________________________________________

 OTHER INFORMATION